-SPANISH 277-0 Introduction to Latina/o Literature Survey of major writers and movements from Spanish colonial era to the present, covering a range of genres and ethnicities.
-Taught with ENGLISH 277 and LATINO 277; students may earn credit for only 1 of these courses.
+SPANISH 277-0 Introduction to Latina and Latino

+Literature Survey of major writers and movements from the Spanish colonial era to the present, covering a range of genres and ethnicities.
+Taught with ENGLISH 277 and LATINO 277; students may receive credit for only 1 of these courses.

-SPANISH 397-0 Topics in Latin American, Latino, and Iberian Literatures and Cultures Aspects of the literatures and cultures of Latin America and Spain.
+SPANISH 397-0 Topics in Latin American, Latina and Latino, and Iberian Literatures and Cultures Aspects of the literatures and cultures of Latin America and Spain.
 Possible topics include postcolonial criticism and its reception in Hispanic cultures, notions of translation, theories of poetics, orality and oral culture, literature and film, the memoir, and travel writing.
 May be repeated for credit with different topic.